Class Preparation and Etiquette

 Which class should I take first?

-If you are new to yoga, then you may want to begin by taking at least one Basic/Beginners class during your first free week, and then decide on your progression from there.
+If you are new to yoga, then you may want to begin by taking at least one Basic/Beginners class, and then decide on your progression from there.
 Please see the Class Descriptions page for more help on this topic.

 What should I bring to class?